byrd-laif/soilMakers/readme.md

 [Real time on Matrix; Join the conversation in the interactive **Vivarium Salon**](https://matrix.to/#/!LSpVaMCiYQehpJONFF:matrix.org?via=matrix.org&via=t2bot.io&via=stux.chat)

-### *Salon Circle;* A renewed culture of *Artful Conversation,* honoring someone's intention within group process to create egalitarian forums.
+### *Salon Circle;* A renewed culture of *Artful Conversation,* honoring someone's intention within a group process, were each idea is valued for itself, creating appreciated forums.

-**At a time of ecological and economic precarity, *salon style* "wisdom/council circle", offer space for sharing feelings, rethinking and remaking symbiotic relations with one-self, one-another and Mother Earth.**
+**At a time of ecological and economic precarity, *salon style* "wisdom/council circle", offer space for sharing feelings, rethinking and remaking symbiotic relations within the body of one-self, one-another and Mother Earth.**

 ### *Salon Programs;* Designed to be Fun, Creative, Interactive and Resourceful.